gatling/gatling-enterprise-control-plane-deployment/aws/cloudformation/samples/private-location-package/README.md

 - `InstanceType`: Instance type of the location.
 - `Spot`: Flag to enable spot instances.
 - `AMItype`: AMI type of the location.
-- `engine`: Engine of the location determining the compatible package formats (JavaScript or JVM).
+- `Engine`: Engine of the location determining the compatible package formats (JavaScript or JVM).
 - `JavaVersion`: Java version of the location.
 - `ProfileName`: Profile name to be assigned to the location.
 - `IAMInstanceProfile`: IAM instance profile to be assigned to the location.